Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Applications

-The fact that there continues, to this day, to be significant confusion in the scientific literature about what we have called Machian propulsion, probably reflects the fact the so far it has been a curiosity of limited practical relevance.
-Here we would like to mention, however, some ways in which it might be useful.
-This is a review of the work of others, and does not reflect any original research on our part.
+The fact that there continues, to this day, to be some confusion in the scientific literature about what we have called Machian propulsion probably reflects the fact the so far it has been a curiosity of limited practical relevance.\footnote{Confusion has perhaps also been sustained by the fact that, in much of the world, the university physics curriculum no longer includes any serious instruction in fluid mechanics.
+Also, as was mentioned at the end of Sec. \ref{sec:efflux}, many fluid dynamicists would naturally tend to work in terms of the Navier-Stokes equation, whereas in this case it is easier to use global momentum conservation.} Here we shall mention, however, some ways in which it might find applications.

-The putt-putt boat is powered by a very inefficient engine, suitable only for a toy: according to \cite{Finnie}, the ratio of propulsion work to the energy dissipated by the motion of the fluid in the exhausts, is about 0.1.
-On top of that, the maximum thermodynamic efficiency of the mechanism is very low because the steam is produced and then recondensed inside the same chamber, and therefore at almost the same temperature.
+The putt-putt boat is powered by a very inefficient engine, suitable only for a toy: according to \cite{Finnie}, the ratio of propulsion work to energy dissipated by the motion of the fluid in the exhausts, is about 0.1.
+On top of that, the maximum thermodynamic efficiency of the mechanism is extremely low because the steam is produced and then recondensed inside the same chamber, and therefore at almost the same temperature.

-The authors of \cite{scallop}, however, have recently proposed an interesting application for Machian propulsion: a small cavity with one opening (see Fig. \ref{fig:scallop}), can be filled with a bubble of air and then placed in a surrounding fluid.
+The authors of \cite{scallop}, however, have proposed an interesting application for Machian propulsion: a small cavity with one opening can be filled with a bubble of air and then placed in a surrounding fluid, as shown in Fig. \ref{fig:scallop}.
 The pressure of the bubble can then be made to oscillate by subjecting it to an ambient sound field.
-This very simple device can therefore be powered remotely, and could conceivably be useful for moving inside living tissue.
+This quite simple device can therefore be powered remotely, which could conceivably be useful for moving the device inside living tissue.\footnote{The authors of \cite{scallop} were also motivated by the interest within the engineering fluid mechanics community for the so-called synthetic jets \cite{synthetic}, which generally exhibit Machian propulsion.}